James Farrington

-James Farrington (October 1, 1791 - October 29, 1859) was an American physician, banker and politician from New Hampshire.
+James Farrington (October 1, 1791 - October 29, 1859) was an American medical doctor, banker and politician from New Hampshire.
 He served as a member of the United States House of Representatives, the New Hampshire Senate and the New Hampshire House of Representatives in the early 1800s.

 Early life

 Born in Conway, New Hampshire, Farrington was the son of Jeremiah and Molly (Swan) Farrington.
 He attended the common schools in Conway and graduated from Fryeburg Academy in 1814.
 He studied medicine and then began to practice medicine in Rochester, New Hampshire in 1818.
 He was a member of the New Hampshire Medical Society.

 In 1834, Farrington and Nehemiah Eastman organized the Rochester Bank.
 Farrington served as president of the bank until his death.

 Political career

 Farrington served as a member of the New Hampshire House of Representatives from 1828 to 1831, and as a member of the New Hampshire Senate in 1836.
-Elected as a Democrat to the Twenty-fifth Congress, he served as a United States Representative for New Hampshire from March 4, 1837, to March 3, 1839.
+Elected as a Democrat to the Twenty-fifth Congress, he served as a United States representative for New Hampshire from March 4, 1837, to March 3, 1839.

 After leaving Congress, Farrington was appointed one of the trustees of the New Hampshire Insane Asylum in 1845.
 He resumed the practice of medicine after 1845.